home-assistant/iOS/.github/ISSUE_TEMPLATE/feature_request_iOS.md

 ---
-name: Feature request
+name: Feature request (iOS/iPadOS)
-about: Suggest an idea for this project
+about: Suggest an idea for the mobile app
 title: ''
-labels: feature-request
+labels: feature-request, mac
 assignees: ''

 ---